Amazon virus operates in different shapes

 Amazon virus functions as malware which may come in different forms of a browser hijacker, malware or a trojan.
 It may also corrupt the device via a corrupted application.

 It is necessary to note that the infection is not related to the online shop – Amazon – in any way.
 In fact, it benefits from its famous name to disguise its malevolent origin.
 It also tends to spread as a browser extension named as Amazon Assistant Smart Search engine, for instance.

 Unfortunately, due to its different forms, Amazon virus removal requires different measures as well.
-In any case, it is highly recommended to scan the device with Reimage or Plumbytes Anti-MalwareMalwarebytes Malwarebytes.
+In any case, it is highly recommended to scan the device with Reimage Reimage Cleaner Intego or Malwarebytes.

 IT researchers spotted the first signs of the malware already in 2012.
 The campaign includes fake spam emails supposedly sent by Amazon support page.

 Furthermore, similar phishing attacks technique only encourage other fraudsters to engage in a felony.
 Some of the malware samples target users’ sensitive information or meddle with registry or security app settings.